My Analysis on Effective Project Leadership

 Visionaries

 Visionaries are all about sharing their ideas and dreams, they see the big picture and can paint a vivid future.
-They bring confidence and passion for what they are doing and are very excited to present their ideas to others.
+They are the ones that influence people, as well as bring confidence and passion for what they are doing and are very excited to present their ideas to others.
 Visionaries inspire creativity and encourage team members to share their own thoughts and perspectives.

 Comunication: Visionaries are great communicators.
 They express their ideas with enthusiasm and bring like-minded, passionate developers together.
 Effective communication also means making sure that team members’ opinions are heard and valued.